Other methods for concentration measurement

 Refractometry

-Consequently, the refractive index results from the concentration of dissolved substances.
-An optical sensor (window) measures the reflection of a light beam that is reflected from an LED light source after hitting the sample.
-The refractometry method is extremely sensitive to influencing factors such as vibrations and requires extensive and time-consuming calibration as well as regular maintenance.
+Consequently, the refractive index results from the concentration of the dissolved substances.
+An optical sensor (window) measures the reflection of a light beam that is reflected by an LED light source after hitting the sample.
+The refractometry method is extremely sensitive to influencing factors such as vibrations and requires very extensive and time-intensive calibration as well as regular maintenance.

 Radiometry

 Radiometry uses radioactive radiation to detect concentrations of a substance.
-A radioactive preparation sends its radiation through the measuring container, which is received by the detector.
-A scintillator converts the radioactive radiation into light flashes and evaluates their number.
+A radioactive preparation emits its radiation through the measuring container, which is received by the detector.
+A scintillator converts the radioactive radiation into flashes of light and evaluates their number.
 Since the penetration of gamma radiation depends on the substance, the density of the mass is determined from the intensity of the incoming radiation.

 Gravimetry

 In gravimetry, the measurement of mass concentration is done by measuring the mass of a substance before and after a chemical reaction.
 It is used to determine the concentration of a specific element or compound in a sample.
-The basic process for determining the substance concentration involves the steps of precipitation, filtration, and weighing.
+The basic process for determining the molar concentration includes the steps of precipitation, filtration, and weighing.
 This method is extremely time-consuming and typically requires large samples.
-Furthermore, the measurement principle is very prone to errors as it requires several manual process steps in defining the substance concentration.
+Furthermore, the measurement principle is very prone to errors, as it requires several manual process steps in defining the molar concentration.

 Titration

-Concentration measurement using titration is done by adding a solution with a known concentration value to a solution with an unknown concentration value until a chemical reaction occurs.
-This method is only suitable for certain solutions and due to manual handling prone to errors in calculating the mass concentration.
+Concentration measurement by titration is done by adding a solution with a known concentration to a solution with an unknown concentration until a chemical reaction occurs.
+This method is only suitable for certain solutions and due to manual handling prone to errors in the calculation of mass concentration.

 Spectrophotometry

 In spectrophotometry, the volume of the sample plays a crucial role in determining the volume concentration of a substance.
-The volume concentration is a unit of measurement for the amount of a substance in a mixture relative to the total volume of the mixture.
-It indicates what portion of the total volume of a mixture consists of a particular substance.
+The volume concentration is a measure of the amount of a substance in a mixture relative to the total volume of the mixture.
+It indicates what proportion of the total volume of a mixture consists of a specific substance.

-Light absorption, which is a central measurement value in this process, can be significantly influenced by the volume of the sample.
-Therefore, accurate determination and control of the sample volume are essential for precise measurement results.
-Spectrophotometry is suitable for a wide range of samples, including liquids, gases, and solid materials.
+The light absorption, which is a central measurement in this method, can be significantly influenced by the volume of the sample.
+Therefore, accurate determination and control of the sample volume is essential for precise measurement results.
+Spectrophotometry is suitable for a variety of samples, including liquids, gases, and solid materials.

-This variant for measuring particle volumes is very susceptible to interference factors, which affect the accuracy of the sample.
+This method for measuring particle volumes is very susceptible to interference factors, which affect the accuracy of the sample.

 Chromatography (such as HPLC, GC)